What is amphotericin B?

 How is amphotericin B used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIVinclude recommendations on the uses of amphotericin B to:
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and/or the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV include recommendations on the uses of amphotericin B to:

-The recommended uses may not always be consistent with FDA-approved uses of amphotericin B. See the guidelines for complete information on recommended uses of amphotericin B in adults and adolescents with HIV.
-Some recommended uses, such as uses in certain rare circumstances, may have been omitted above.
+The recommended uses may not always be consistent with FDA-approved uses of amphotericin B. See the Adult and Pediatric Opportunistic Infection Guidelines for complete information on recommended uses of amphotericin B in adults and children with HIV.
+Amphotericin B may have other recommended uses not listed above.

-What should I tell my health care provider before taking amphotericin B?
+What should I tell my health care provider before receiving amphotericin B?

-Before taking amphotericin B, tell your health care provider:
+Before receiving amphotericin B, tell your health care provider:

 - If you are allergic to amphotericin B or any other medicines.